12 Best Steak Tenderizers (Review) In 2022

 Small tenderizing area/spikes

 Our choice for best value in 2020 is the Steak Ninja Meat Tenderizer which is another easy way for tenderizing meat and tough cuts by getting right into the connective tissue to soften the meat and help keep it moist while cooking.
 Rather than aimlessly stabbing your filet mignon with a knife, simply press down so the blades penetrate the beef.
+Just make sure to keep your knife blade efficient with a knife sharpener first.
 It works with white meats and fish too.
 We think you might like that it’s strong enough to work on bone-in meats and that it’s packaged well to give as a gift.

 Easy to use